Tizard Mission: Outcome and subsequent events

+When they returned to the UK in November 1940, the delegation reported that the slow neutron research conducted by French exiles in Cambridge, Columbia (by Fermi) and Canada (by Laurence) was probably irrelevant to the war effort.
+Nonetheless, since nuclear boilers could have some post-war value, they arranged for some financial support for the Canadian fission experiments.
+George Laurence later became involved in the secret exchanges of nuclear information between the British and the Americans.
+The British recognized the atomic bomb was a serious possibility when Franz Simon reported in December 1940 to the British MAUD Committee that it was feasible to separate the isotope uranium-235.
+Following this, the British created a nuclear weapons project, code named Tube Alloys, and encouraged the United States to begin this type of research, which became the Manhattan Project.

 Legacy

-The Tizard Mission was the foundation for cooperation in scientific research at institutions within and across the United States, the United Kingdom and Canada.
+The Tizard Mission is seen as one of the key events in forging the wartime Anglo-American alliance.
+It was the foundation for cooperation in scientific research at institutions within and across the United States, the United Kingdom and Canada.
 Its legacy was marked on its 75th anniversary in 2015 by various groups including: the Massachusetts Institute of Technology, Imperial College London, Office of Naval Research, British Embassy in Washington, Canadian Embassy in Washington, National Air and Space Museum, and the Defense Visual Information Distribution Service.